mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 ### Where can bias most impact students?
 Unconscious bias may impact "academic performance, engagement with school, course and major choice, and persistence in higher education" (Gershenson and Dee 2017). (?this is a stretch)

+"We underline the term hypothetical because there is not yet, to our knowledge, any direct evidence that the implicit racial bias held by decision-makers in the disciplinary chain contributes to the disproportionate numbers of children of color who are severely punished in schools."
+(Weld 2014)

 ### What can teachers do about this?